 Here are some must-see spots:

-The Parthenon: This famous temple was built for the goddess Athena, the protector of Athens.
+The Parthenon: This famous temple was built for the goddess Athena, protector of Athens.
 It shows the greatness of ancient Greek architecture with its perfect proportions and detailed sculptures.

-The Erechtheion: Another important temple on the Acropolis, the Erechtheion, is special because of its Caryatid Porch.
+The Erechtheion: Another important temple on the Acropolis, the Erechtheion is special because of its Caryatid Porch.
 Instead of normal columns, the porch has six female figures (Caryatids) supporting the roof.

 The Odeon of Herodes Atticus: This old theater is still used today!
 Built in Roman times, it has a large seating area and amazing acoustics.
-Seeing a performance here is like going back in time.
+Seeing a performance here feels like going back in time.

 Here are some tips for your visit: